Metals & Minerals News

 Alba said it now projected the newly identified vein system as extending 66 metres below the deepest previously worked zone at the Llechfraith mine area.

-The company also announced that its pilot gold processing plant was now fully operational.
-Ore stockpiles from prior periods of exploration are initially being utilised to test and refine the operation of the plant.
+Ore stockpiles from previous periods exploration will be utilised to test and refine the operation of the plant.

 PHASE TWO